How Do You Deal with a Job that Requires Standing?

 Increasing foot comfort by using mats (rubberized are good) and footstools is another way of reducing pressure on your feet.
 If you don’t have a footstool, periodically letting your foot rest on a pile of books and alternating achieves the same effect.

-5. Stretch and exercise.
+5. Stretch and Exercise

 A good stretch and a few minutes of exercise are simple yet effective ways to prevent work-related ailments such as MSDs and chronic pain for both standing and sitting jobs.